 The environment in which the forklift truck is operating

-The safety laws surrounding forklift trucks don’t only apply to the trucks themselves, but also to the areas in which the work is being carried out.
+The safety laws surrounding forklift trucks don’t only apply to the trucks themselves, but also to the areas in which the work is being carried out (such as factories, warehouses and shops).
 According to the Management of Health and Safety at Work Regulations 1999:

 - Traffic routes should be organised so that pedestrians and vehicles can move safely.